 If you take a look through an influencer’s followers and notice that many of the accounts following them have these kinds of unbalanced numbers, some serious red flags should be going up.

 One of the more obvious signs of a fake account is the kind of suspicious activity that usually follows them around.
-If the account is sharing or retweeting content in a wide range of languages, or on a rather “eclectic” mix of topics - you should be quite wary.
+If the account is sharing or retweeting content in a wide range of languages, or on a rather “eclectic” mix of topics - beware.

-Of course, there are some multilingual people out there with a broad range of interests, but it should be fairly obvious when looking at someone’s account if the retweets going out are genuine or not.
+Of course, there are some multilingual people out there with a broad range of interests, but you can usually tell whether the tweets going out are legit.

 Timing is everything